-- Make the following simple substitutions to elevate your boxed brownies.
+- Follow the boxed brownies instructions.
+However, make the following simple substitutions to elevate your boxed brownies.
 Substitute the oil for the same quantity of melted butter.
 Substitute the amount of water for freshly brewed espresso coffee.

 - In a medium mixing bowl, beat your egg and butter with a wooden spoon as this gives your brownies a gooier texture.
 Then add in all your other ingredients and stir until combined.

 - Stir through chopped dark chocolate (or milk chocolate if you would prefer) to enhance the chocolate flavour profile.

 - Bake as recommended on the box.
 Allow to cool before chopping the brownie for the ice-cream.
 (I used two thirds of the cooked brownies in the ice-cream and left the remainder to be enjoyed with a scoop of ice-cream for dessert.
 If you would like to add all of it then by all means do)